Oliver Lodge: Electromagnetism and radio

-On 1 June 1894, at a meeting of the British Association for the Advancement of Science at Oxford University, Lodge gave a memorial lecture on the work of Hertz (recently deceased) and the German physicist's proof of the existence of electromagnetic waves 6 years earlier.
+On 1 June 1894, during a Friday Evening Discourse at the Royal Institution, Lodge gave a memorial lecture on the work of Hertz (recently deceased) and the German physicist's proof of the existence of electromagnetic waves six years earlier.
 Lodge set up a demonstration on the quasi optical nature of "Hertzian waves" (radio waves) and demonstrated their similarity to light and vision including reflection and transmission.
-Later in June and on 14 August 1894 he did similar experiments, increasing the distance of transmission up to 55 meters (180').
+Later in June he repeated his lecture, and on 14 August 1894 at the meeting for the British Association for the Advancement of Science at Oxford University he was able to increase the distance of transmission up to 55 meters (180').
 Lodge used a detector called a coherer (invented by Edouard Branly), a glass tube containing metal filings between two electrodes.
 When the small electrical charge from waves from an antenna were applied to the electrodes, the metal particles would cling together or "cohere" causing the device to become conductive allowing the current from a battery to pass through it.
 In Lodge's setup the slight impulses from the coherer were picked up by a mirror galvanometer which would deflect a beam of light being projected on it, giving a visual signal that the impulse was received.
 After receiving a signal the metal filings in the coherer were broken apart or "decohered" by a manually operated vibrator or by the vibrations of a bell placed on the table near by that rang every time a transmission was received.
-Since this was one year before Marconi's 1895 demonstration of a system for radio wireless telegraphy and contained many of the basic elements that would be used in Marconi's later wireless systems, Lodge's lecture became the focus of priority disputes with the Marconi Company a little over a decade later over invention of wireless telegraphy (radio).
+Since this was one year before Guglielmo Marconi's 1895 demonstration of a system for radio wireless telegraphy and contained many of the basic elements that would be used in Marconi's later wireless systems, Lodge's lecture became the focus of priority disputes with the Marconi Company a little over a decade later over invention of wireless telegraphy (radio).
 At the time of the dispute some, including the physicist John Ambrose Fleming, pointed out that Lodge's lecture was a physics experiment, not a demonstration of telegraphic signaling.
 Lodge would later work with Alexander Muirhead on the development of devices specifically for wireless telegraphy.

-In January 1898 Lodge presented a paper on "syntonic" tuning which he received a patent for that same year.
+In January 1898, Lodge presented a paper on "syntonic" tuning which he received a patent for that same year.
 Syntonic tuning allowed specific frequencies to be used by the transmitter and receiver in a wireless communication system.
 The Marconi Company had a similar tuning system adding to the priority dispute over the invention of radio.
 When Lodge's syntonic patent was extended in 1911 for another 7 years Marconi agreed to settle the patent dispute, purchasing the syntonic patent in 1912 and giving Lodge an (honorific) position as "scientific adviser".